The Music of Carl Philipp Emanuel Bach

 Carl Philipp Emanuel Bach (1714–88) was the second son of Johann Sebastian Bach and one of the leading figures of eighteenth-century European music in his own right.
 Composer, keyboard player, and author, during a career spanning more than half a century he wrote close to a thousand works.
 Widely recognized for his originality and the intense expressivity of his music, he was among the the first important composers not only of the keyboard sonata and concerto but of songs (lieder) for voice and keyboard.
 Haydn, Mozart, and Beethoven were among those who acknowledged his influence, and in the nineteenth and twentieth centuries his music was regarded as a link between that of the Baroque and the Classical eras, foreshadowing that of the Romantics.

 For supplementary text and tables, click here.
 For music examples, click here.
+Updates and corrections to the printed text are here.
 Also on my website is the following additional material relating to the composer:

 concordances, indexes, and a chronology of his works (scroll down on the page).